Piano scales - overviews and instructions

 In the side bar on this site you will find different categories of piano scales and also resources like printable scales and useful tools like explanations of correct fingering.
 At last there are exercises and some words about the theory of piano scales.

-New scale with pictures and theory: Egyptian Scale
+New scale with pictures and theory: Algerian Scale

 New article: How to interpret piano notes